north-road/slyr/README.md

 ![SLYR Logo](logo.png)

-# SLYR
+# SLYR (community edition)

-A Python library and set of command line tools for extraction, parsing, and conversion of ESRI `.lyr` and `.style` files.
+A QGIS plugin for extraction, parsing, and conversion of ESRI `.lyr`, `.mxd` and `.style` files.

-**This repo contains an early, open-source version of SLYR, which lags in features and capabilities from the full SLYR version.
+**This repo contains the community, open-source version of SLYR, which lags in features and capabilities from the full SLYR version.
 Read more about the full version and how you can obtain it at https://north-road.com/slyr/.**

 [![Build Status](https://travis-ci.org/nyalldawson/slyr.svg?branch=master)](https://travis-ci.org/nyalldawson/slyr)